stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

   When I say oblivion, I do not imply that I was free from dreams.
 On the contrary, my absence from the conscious world was marked by visions of the most unutterable hideousness.
-God!&nbsp;.&nbsp;.&nbsp;.
+God! . . .
 If only I had not read so much Egyptology before coming to this land which is the fountain of all darkness and terror!
 This second spell of fainting filled my sleeping mind anew with shivering realisation of the country and its archaic secrets, and through some damnable chance my dreams turned to the ancient notions of the dead and their sojournings in